 - Post-back delay.
 Postbacks will be generated and sent at least 24 hours after the installation.
 Real-time optimization won’t be a thing, and networks will be severely impeded in their ability to optimize campaign performance.

 There are other problems.
 Some analysts have suggested ways to improve SKAdNetwork while holding onto a privacy-centric approach.

 We’re not sure whether Apple is listening, but it clearly shows commitment to improving SKAdNetwork.
-On April 27, the company touted its Private Click Measurement technology that help with web-to-web and app-to-web measurement.
+On April 27, the company touted its Private Click Measurement technology that helps with web-to-web and app-to-web measurement.
 It can be used to understand which advertisements drive conversions (such as purchases or signups) with no ATT prompt required.

 Apple also announced plans for SKAdNetwork 3.0, coming live with iOS 14.6.
 Apple will allow devices to send postbacks to multiple ad networks.
 The winning ad network will receive an install validation postback for the successful ad impression, while up to five other ad networks will be alerted that they didn’t win the attribution.

 In general, SKAdNetwork isn’t viewed as a sufficient substitute for the tools industry loses with ATT, with some key features, such as reengagement campaigns and web-to-app measurement tools, still absent.